hackervegas001/IoT-Lab-Setup/README.md

 # IoT-Security/Development-Lab-Setup
-- Enterprise
+- Enterprise  : this companies internally building their labs
-- Independent
+- Independent : independent researchers and enthusiastic people purpose
-- Development
+- Development : Secure development learning stuff including - but it will take time